tomek-szczesny/spi-bitbanger/README.md

 ## Usage

-Pipe data into stdin and from stdout to interact with an SPI device.
+Pipe data into stdin and from stdout to interact with a SPI device.

-SPI bus always writes and reads data at the same time, only parts of it get ignored by one of the sides.
-This program does not attempt to make any sense of the data.
-It writes bytes and reads MISO at the same time.
-The program terminates when stdin pipe becomes invalid.

 Here is a sample loopback test (MISO and MOSI shorted together):